Slavery in the District of Columbia: Slave pens

+There were several slave pens in the District, including the Duke Street pen built by Franklin & Armfield in what became Alexandria, Virginia (following the retrocession); Washington Robey's jail, which was often used by Joseph Neal; and the Yellow House of the Williams brothers.

+Congressman John Wentworth wrote in his 1882 memoirs:

 Petition campaign

 Gag rule (1836–1844)

 Overwhelmed with the number of petitions arriving, the House of Representatives set up a Select Committee to consider what to do, headed by Rep. Henry L. Pinckney of South Carolina.
 The Committee endorsed the House's existing position that Congress had no authority to interfere in any way with slavery in the District of Columbia, or in any state.
 So that "the agitation of this subject should be finally arrested", it recommended that "all petitions, memorials, resolutions, propositions, or papers, relating in any way, or to any extent whatever, to the subject of slavery, or the abolition of slavery, shall, without being either printed or referred, be laid upon the table, and that no further action whatever shall be had thereon".
 It passed by a vote of 117 to 68.
 This and subsequent, related gag orders were repealed in 1844.

 Massachusetts and Vermont call for Congress to act

-In March of 1840, both houses of the Legislature of Massachusetts passed a group of "Resolves" (Resolutions) calling for Congress to use its Constitutional authority and immediately end slavery and the slave trade in the District, and prohibit interstate commerce in enslaved persons.
+In March 1840, both houses of the Legislature of Massachusetts passed a group of "Resolves" (Resolutions) calling for Congress to use its Constitutional authority and immediately end slavery and the slave trade in the District, and prohibit interstate commerce in enslaved persons.
 This was then the official position of the Commonwealth of Massachusetts.
 The Commonwealth also went on record as opposing the admission of any new slave states.

 Garrison, who reproduced the now-rare pamphlet on the front page of his newspaper The Liberator, described this as a victory, the first time any government anywhere in the United States had taken an official position calling for the immediate abolition of slavery.
 Vermont promptly followed Massachusetts' example.